xoopscube-themes/pico-green/README.md

 ## Overview

-🚧🛠 XCL THEME Pico Blue built with PicoCSS 2.0.6 for XOOPSCube XCL 2.4.0
+🚧🛠 XCL THEME Pico Green built with PicoCSS 2.0.6 for XOOPSCube XCL 2.4.0

 Render Engine - Smarty is a template engine for PHP, facilitating the separation of presentation (HTML/CSS) from application logic.
 This implies that PHP code is application logic, and is separated from the presentation, making it easier to customize theme and templates.